-- Leave the leaves -- blow them into the flower beds and mulch them into your lawn (Which helps fertilize the soil and provides habitat for wildlife).
+- Leave the leaves -- gather them into flower beds and mulch them into your lawn (which helps fertilize the soil and provides habitat for wildlife).
 Wait until June to clear beds to allow overwintering pollinators a chance to nest.

 - Electric leaf blowers

-- Shred the leaves into mulch with a lawnmower
+- Shred leaves into mulch with a lawnmower

 - Use push-powered leaf collectors

 - Tow-behind lawn sweepers